Treating AIED Autoimmune Inner Ear Disease

 In one study using Methotrexate, the patients had significant improvement in their discrimination scores, but did not have any improvement in their hearing.

 Overall, steroid response rates are approximately 60%.
+The best relief is from intra ear injection.
 Success is defined as a hearing improvement of just 10-15 dB, or a "significant" improvement in discrimination scores.
-For a severe loss, this is not all that great an improvement, but at least the hearing loss isn’t progressing any more!
+For a severe loss, this is not all that great an improvement, but at least the hearing loss isn't progressing any more!

 Plasmapheresis treatment may also be beneficial.
 This involves filtering the patient’s blood, which removes antibody, antigen, and immune complexes and other immune mediators.
 75% of the patients in one study regained some of their hearing after this treatment.